-Whichever mix you choose, know that you can’t really go wrong.
-Just make sure to have a rich, slightly acidic, well-draining soil, and your citrus tree will be happy for years on end.
+Whichever soil mix you choose, know that you can’t really go wrong.
+Just make sure to have a rich, slightly acidic, and well-draining soil, and your citrus tree will be happy for years on end!

 How to Transplant the Tree With the New Soil